andreasgrv/mlconf/README.md

 So why not enjoy the best of both worlds?

-**Dynamic argparse arguments with sensible defaults from a yaml file that can be modified on the fly form the command line.**
+**Dynamic argparse arguments with sensible defaults from a yaml file that can be modified on the fly from the command line.**

 ### mlconf in a nutshell